jcramem/Pewlett-Hackard-Analysis/README.md

            ON e.emp_no = l.emp_no
            WHERE (e.birth_date BETWEEN '1952-01-01' AND '1955-12-31')
            ORDER BY e.emp_no ;

+* A query to create a Unique Titles table that contains the employee number, first and last name, and most recent title.

       SELECT DISTINCT ON (emp_no) emp_no, first_name, Last_name, title
            INTO unique_titles
            FROM retirement_titles
            ORDER BY emp_no, to_date DESC;

+* A query to create a Retiring Titles table that contains the number of titles filled by employees who are retiring.
+(10 pt)

       SELECT COUNT (u.emp_no), u.title
            INTO retiring_titles
            FROM unique_titles as u
            GROUP BY u.title
            ORDER by count DESC

-* A query to create a Unique Titles table that contains the employee number, first and last name, and most recent title.

 ## Results
 The following represent major findings from our personnel analysis: